oliverius/logo/docs/part3.markdown

 Current token: 7 - [object Token "]" - DELIMITER - {}]
 ```

 in every loop we are missing the `fd` token.
-This is because we set wrongly the first token for the loop, we should have set it to `[` so when the next pass in the parsing loop is executed and we get the next token, we will get `fd`.
-Simple fix making `startTokenIndex: this.currentTokenIndex`.
-My log is correct as:
+This is because we set wrongly the first token for the loop, we should have set it to `[` so when the next pass in the parsing loop is executed and we get the next token we will get `fd`.
+Simple fix with `startTokenIndex: this.currentTokenIndex`.
+The (revised) log is:

 ```javascript
 Current token: 0 - [object Token "repeat" - PRIMITIVE - {repeat}]